dmc1985/ExerciseTimer/README.md

 - Formik to handle all the forms
 - Animated library provided by react native to create sliding drawers
 - React-native-reanimated and react-native-svg to create the circular progress bar
-- Fastlane to distribute the app to AppCenter for both Android and iOS
+- Fastlane to distribute the app to AppCenter for Android

 ## :arrow_forward: Usage